 - if y values are different between the two CSI reports, the following rules apply except for the case when one of the y value is 2 and the other y value is 3 (for CSI reports transmitted on PUSCH, as described in Clause 5.2.3; for CSI reports transmitted on PUCCH, as described in Clause 5.2.4):

-- The CSI report with higher PriiCSIy,k,c,s value shall not be sent by the UE.
+- The CSI report with higher PriiCSIz,y,k,c,s value shall not be sent by the UE.

 - otherwise, the two CSI reports are multiplexed or either is dropped based on the priority values, as described in Clause 9.2.5.2 in [6, TS 38.213].

-A CSI report configured with LTM-CSI-ReportConfig has a higher priority over all CSI report(s) configured with CSI-ReportConfig irrespective of PriiCSIy,k,c,s value in case of collision with CSI report(s) configured with CSI-ReportConfig.

 Companies’ views